 - Illegal usage of land or property;

-- Disputes with a mortgage lender, such as foreclosure, mortgage fraud, predatory lending practices, and discrimination; and
+- Disputes with a mortgage lender, such as foreclosure, mortgage fraud, predatory lending practices, discrimination; and

 - Disputes regarding title or property records, etc